9 | Hanna Banana

 “For most people yes but I bet they wouldn’t do anything to you.
 You’re famous, which in high school terms, makes you untouchable.”
 She replies.

 As flattering as it is to hear that, I still don’t feel completely satisfied.
-Now, if I did have to face Lily or any of her goons, I would probably win but it would still make me anxious.
+Now, if I did have to face Nicole or any of her goons, I would probably win but it would still make me anxious.
 I don’t want to have a confrontation with her in front of everybody.
 In front of Callum.

 I sit back in my chair and ignore the loud chatter around me.
 A few people are trying to gain my attention by talking about things they think will interest me but most are busy talking with their friends.
 That doesn’t stop them from staring at me every once in a while.

 “You okay there?”
 Hannah asks, concern laced in her voice.
 The fact she’s actually worried about me warms my heart.
-“If you’re unsettled about Lily—who is the head cheerleader—and her mob of Barbie dolls, don’t be.
+“If you’re unsettled about Nicole—who is the head cheerleader—and her mob of Barbie dolls, don’t be.
 She won’t touch a hair on your pretty head and everyone knows it.”

 I give Hannah a grateful smile for trying to help me even though deep down, I’m still not convinced.
-Lily has been out to get me for as long as I’ve known her.
+Nicole has been out to get me for as long as I’ve known her.
 And I’ve never known why.

 “Thanks, Hannah Banana,” I say, smiling when she giggles at the nickname I gave her.
 I have to restrain myself from cooing at her.